Full-Time RV Living Cost: Real Numbers, Real Life

 Full-Time RV Living Cost: What to Expect

-If you’re seriously considering living in an RV full-time, one question almost always rises to the top: What does full time RV living actually cost?
+If you’re seriously considering living in an RV full-time, one question almost always rises to the top: what does it actually cost?

-After eight years of full-time RV living and countless conversations with other RVers across campgrounds, rallies, service centers, and roadside coffee stops, one pattern consistently shows up.
-There is no single number that defines the cost of living in an RV full time.
+After nine years of full-time RV living with my husband Tim and our German Shepherd Harley, and countless conversations with other RVers across campgrounds, rallies, service centers, and roadside coffee stops, one pattern shows up consistently: there is no single number that defines the cost of living in an RV full-time.

 A calculator resting on a pile of U.S. dollar bills.